stijnklomp/linting-formatting-config/README.md

             -   `extends: ["plugin:jest/recommended"]`: Extends the recommended ESLint rules for Jest.

 These settings define the formatting rules for your code, such as indentation, semicolons, quotes, commas, and more.

+## License

+This project is licensed under the MIT License.
+Feel free to customize and use it for your own projects.